Elvasius/FiveM-Projects/README.md

 ### Pool
 Video: https://www.youtube.com/watch?v=zF0L7yxJmnI

 Because physics and (especially) client synchronization in FiveM are a bit wonky, I decided I would make my own small physics engine that I could use to implement the pool game.
 At the time m so I had to do a lot of research on how the physics behind a pool game would work.
-This was pretty fun, because the "FiveM" aspect of this project mainly came down to optimizing
+This was pretty fun, because the "FiveM" aspect of this project mainly came down to optimizing.

 ### Cargo plane loading
 Video: https://www.youtube.com/watch?v=a18sZxt1Bz8